-Raiffeisen Energy Equities is an equity fund.
-Its investment goal is long-term capital growth subject to higher risks.
-The fund mainly invests (at least 51 % of its fund assets) in equities and equity-equivalent securities issued by companies in the oil & gas, energy infrastructure and service, electricity and gas supply industries and other sectors of the energy industry.
-The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, companies or supranational issuers etc., in units in investment funds and in sight deposits and deposits at notice.
+Raiffeisen-Active-Commodities pursues an investment goal of long-term capital growth subject to a higher level of risk, while participating in the price trend for commodities (such as energy products, precious and industrial metals).
+The fund mainly invests (at least 51 % of its fund assets) in securities (equities, bonds) and/or units in investment funds investing in commodities-related investments in particular.
+The fund may also invest in other securities, in bonds and money market instruments issued by sovereigns, companies or supranational issuers etc., in certificates for precious metals (in which no derivative instruments are embedded and which do not stipulate physical delivery or an entitlement to such delivery) and in sight deposits and deposits at notice.
+The fund mainly selects units in investment funds on the basis of the quality of the investment process and these funds' performance and their risk management.
 The fund is actively managed and is not limited by means of a benchmark.